 USDA Property Eligibility

-In addition to increasing the USDA loan income limits, USDA recently announced that property eligibility areas have changed.
+In addition to increasing the USDA loan income limits, USDA changed property eligibility areas last year.
 There are not many changes, and still, most of the country is eligible.
 To qualify for a USDA loan, the property must be occupied as a primary residence as well as being located in an eligible area.
 Do you want to see if there are USDA eligible homes in your area?
 Click on the link below or contact a loan officer now.

 USDA Higher Income Limit Areas